nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 - ![]({{file name='annotation-document-pages-thumbs.png'}} ?w=20): The documents pages thumbs, opened by default
 - ![]({{file name='annotation-browser-navigation.png'}} ?w=20): The annotation browser

-From the annotation browser, you can see the list of all the annotations done on the document you are viewing, grouped by document pages.
+From the annotation browser, you can see the list of all the annotations done on the document you are viewing, grouped by document tabs.

 You can search and filter any annotation by expending the following item: